RagingRectangle/MadGruber/README.md

 - Add up to 25 links as buttons.
 - Emoji field is optional.
     - Full emoji string `<:mad:475050731032936448>`
-    - Unicode form (Get correct form by escaping default emojis: `\😺`)
+    - Unicode form (Get correct form by escaping default emojis: `\😺`).

 ## Reaction Role Setup
 - Config file: */config/roles.json*
-- **messageID:** The ID of the message with the emojis users can select to add/remove roles
+- **messageID:** The ID of the message with the emojis users can select to add/remove roles.
-- **roleID:** The ID for the role that can be added/removed
+- **roleID:** The ID for the role that can be added/removed.
-- **emojiName:** The unicode emoji or the custom emoji name (only the name, NOT full emoji string)
+- **emojiName:** The unicode emoji or the custom emoji name (only the name, NOT full emoji string).

 ## Queries Setup
 - The bot is currently only able to run a simple count query to a selection of tables in the MAD database.
 - More query options will be added later.